carinasauter/wwcode-august2016/README.md

 #### Step 8 — Maybe that would look better as a graph

 The Zeppelin graphing language is a little weird, but let's try it out.
-Create a new block, and paste in and run:
+Create a new paragraph, and paste in and run:

 ```scala
 %spark